Bill Aylett: 1953 election

 In 1952, Aylett was defeated in the preselection ballot for Labor's Senate ticket at the 1953 election.
 He and Reg Murray polled an equal number of votes, before Murray's name was drawn out of a hat.
 Another serving senator, Bill Morrow, was also dropped from the ticket.
 Aylett publicly criticised the ALP state executive, and his supporters in the labour movement attempted to overturn the result of the ballot.
 However, the death of Jack Chamberlain in January 1953 opened up an additional vacancy in the Senate, allowing Aylett to return to the ticket.
 He was ranked fourth on the ticket, behind George Cole, Justin O'Byrne, and Murray.

-Aylett defied the ALP's official campaign material, issuing his own how-to-vote cards telling voters to rank him first.
+Aylett defied the ALP's official campaign material, issuing his own how-to-vote cards and telling voters to rank him first.
 His campaign was successful, as he out-polled both O'Byrne and Murray by significant margins.
 This resulted in Murray failing to win a seat, and he subsequently wrote privately to Fred Daly that Aylett had won re-election "by treachery, fraud and wilful deception".
 In June 1953, he was censured by the ALP state executive for his actions.
 The following month, the federal executive also debated a resolution of censure, moved by the New South Wales delegation, but decided to refer the case back to the state executive.
 Until the election of Lisa Singh in 2016, Aylett was the only person to have been elected to the Senate ahead of a higher-ranked candidate on the same ticket.